DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 ![DevCycle Targeting Rule on a Feature Specifying Country](/march-2022-devcycle_canada.png)

-Then we can add a second Targeting Rule by clicking the “Add Targeting Rule” button.
+Then we can add a second Targeting Rule by clicking the “Add Targeting Rule" button.

 ![Multiple DevCycle Targeting Rules on a Feature, second one empty](/march-2022-add_targeting_rule.png)